-- Direct cataract referral – This service enables opticians to identify possible cataracts in patients during their routine eye test.
+- Direct Pre-Operative Cataract Referral – This service enables opticians to identify possible cataracts in patients during their routine eye test.
 The optician will complete an additional assessment to see if cataract surgery is appropriate.
 If so, the optician will explain what the surgery would involve and the patient can then choose where to have it done.

-- Glaucoma service – Under this new service, high street opticians will repeat pressure readings for patients identified with high intraocular pressure or suspect visual fields during their routine eye test.
+- Glaucoma Repeat Reading Service – Under this new service, high street opticians will repeat pressure readings for patients identified with high intraocular pressure or suspect visual fields during their routine eye test.
 If the eye pressure remains high and visual fields are still affected at the second appointment, patients will be referred directly to a hospital or community eye clinic for further tests.

-A list of opticians providing the thre services listed above is available by clicking here.
+A list of opticians providing the three services listed above is available here.